m-lab/tcp-info/README.md

 docker run --network=host -v ~/data:/home/ -it measurementlab/tcp-info -prom=7070
 ```

-If you want to use this tool outside of a container, then you will also require
-`zstd`, which can be installed with:
 # Fast tcp-info collector in Go

 This repository uses the netlink API to collect inet_diag messages, partially parses them, caches the intermediate representation.